 Once you have a new SMTP server set up, there is some configuration required on the site.
 This is usually something that your web developer can help you with.

 In the meantime, you can always track your form submissions via the website administrative interface.
-Just log into the site, navigate to the form in question, and click the tab titled “Results.”
+Just log into the site, navigate to Structure>Webforms>Forms, find the form you want to check on, and choose “Results” from the dropdown under the Operations column.
 By doing so, you can ensure that you are not missing any submissions during the troubleshooting process.

 There's no doubt you have many choices when it comes to web design and web marketing services.
 Your middle schooler probably knows his way around CSS and HTML and every college kid is a blogger.
 The problem is, a site that looks hot but doesn't have well-thought out strategy, is like a certain reality show family we can't name for legal reasons: pretty, but worthless.

 The difference between a website and a web strategy is something that the experts at Tribute Media have mastered.
 Put us to work and we'll create a web strategy that will help you generate leads and grow your business.